pboivin/filament-peek/docs/builder-previews.md

 ## Compatibility

-This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/3.x/forms/fields/builder), using Blocks composed of [built-in Filament fields](https://filamentphp.com/docs/3.x/forms/fields/getting-started#available-fields).
+This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/4.x/forms/builder), using Blocks composed of built-in Filament fields.
 It's possible to integrate with custom field types and 3rd party plugins but obviously, not all combinations have been tested.

-Please feel free to report any issues you encounter with custom fields [in this repository](https://github.com/pboivin/filament-peek/issues).
-I can work with you to determine where the issue is coming from.

 ## Customizing the Preview Action